DISEASE/DISORDER:

 Etiology

-Non-accidental trauma most commonly presents as injuries to skin and soft tissue, but approximately one-third of non-accidental trauma results in fractures.
-Abusive head trauma is typically the most serious concern in children suffering from abuse, usually occurring during the first year of life with an estimated 25% to 30% mortality rate.1
+Physical abuse most commonly presents as injuries to skin and soft tissue; approximately one-third of non-accidental trauma results in fractures.
+Abusive head trauma is typically the most serious concern in children suffering from abuse, usually occurring during the first year of life with an estimated 25% to 30% mortality rate.2

 Epidemiology including risk factors and primary prevention

-Risk of suffering child abuse is inversely related to age, with the highest rates in children less than 2 years of age.
-Premature birth and complex medical conditions are also associated with greater risk for suffering child abuse.5
+Risk of suffering child maltreatment is inversely related to age, with the highest rates in children less than 1 year of age.
+The highest rates of child maltreatment are in girls and those of Native American or African American race or ethnicity.
+Premature birth and complex medical conditions are also associated with greater risk for suffering child maltreatment.2

+Most perpetrators of child maltreatment are between the age of 18 and 44 (83.3%), female (53.8%), and a parent to their victim (77.5%).
+The three largest groups of perpetrators are White (49.6%), African American (20.6%), and Hispanic (19.3%).
 Parents who have substance abuse problems or were abused have a higher likelihood of becoming abusers.
-Abusive parents are more likely to be female, however male abusers are more likely to inflict trauma resulting in death.6 No evidence has been found correlating abuse to socioeconomic status.
-Familial dysfunction including a history of substance abuse, psychiatric disorder, or violent criminal record are identified in a family member in most cases of pediatric non-accidental trauma.7
+Abusive parents are more likely to be female, however male abusers are more likely to inflict trauma resulting in death.
+Familial dysfunction including a history of substance abuse, psychiatric disorder, or violent criminal record are identified in a family member in most cases of pediatric non-accidental trauma.2,5

 Patho-anatomy/physiology